lbke/ssr-theory/readme.md

 // Time the rendered page should stay in the cache for a given set of props type TTL : Number
 ```
+Yes, build-time static rendering is just server-side rendering with a cache + precomputed requests.
+Tada.
+You don't need really have to differentiate `getServerSideProps` and `getStaticProps`.

 And an exemple implementation for paid pages on a blog:
 ```ts
 export const BlogPage = (props: Props) => (